-Before we get to what I think will be a nice and fair assessment of John Wilson’s new recording, a word to some people.
+Before we get to what I think will be a nice and fair assessment of John Wilson’s 2020 recording, a word to some people.

 I have always been aware of the tacit agreement that exists between my screen persona Simona Wingand her fans, but let me now take this apt opportunity to state my position clearly: You all have my blessing to do whatever you want with me in your fantasies.